smdogroup/tacs/docs/source/core/TACS.rst

 #.
 Solve the system and evaluate the functions and their gradients with respect to the
    design variables.

-These function values and gradients can then be passed to an optimizer (such as ParOpt) in order to minimize the value of a particular function subject to some constraints.
+These function values and gradients can then be passed to an optimizer (such as :mod:`~paropt.ParOpt`) in order to minimize the value of a particular function subject to some constraints.
 Improved design variable values are iteratively computed by the optimizer and Step 4 is repeated until the optimization criteria are satisfied.